 Note: I make these strips myself, respecting the pitch of the compartments.
-The consumption per car is only about 6 mA, for a lighting that I personally find satisfactory.
+The consumption per coach is only about 6 mA, for a lighting that I personally find satisfactory.
 You can download the PDF document showing the diagrams and the etching mask (623 KB) by clicking here.

 The bogies are equipped with brass bearings, and have a path for the wires.
 The current will be taken by the bearings, and, as far as possible, by insulated half-axles, which will give four points of contact per polarity.
 This system is quite common at Roco’s for example.
 Some will think it’s a lot of work for little benefit.
 Not at all!
-After having realized this installation, I circulated a Nord car with another classically equipped with pickup strips on the axes, and with the same supply circuit — and the same capacitor.
+After having realized this installation, I circulated a Nord coach with another classically equipped with pickup strips on the axes, and with the same supply circuit — and the same capacitor.
 Well, in some places, this last one blinks gleefully while the first one passes without any blinking !

 To take the current by the bearings, the wheels must not be isolated from their axle.
 So, I have to find twice the number of “normal” LSM axles, having an insulated wheel (and the same diameter!), to get their uninsulated wheels back.
-After checking, I have LSM wagons — with bogies — that do not need lighting, and that will therefore receive axles with two insulated wheels, enough to equip my six Nord cars.
+After checking, I have LSM wagons — with bogies — that do not need lighting, and that will therefore receive axles with two insulated wheels, enough to equip my six Nord coaches.

 Small warning: when you remove the axles, some bearings tend to escape, others remain blocked.
 So, caution for runaways; for recalcitrant, it is possible to separate the external side beam with its axle boxes, which is equipped with small not too fragile pins, to push the recalcitrant bearing out of its housing from the outside.